oknoorap/literary-devices-pdf/README.md

 WARNING: This repo maybe has an illegal act to scraping [https://literarydevices.net](https://literarydevices.net)

 ## Documents
-You can download documents in Release tab above.
+You can download documents in Release tab above or `output` directory.

-Thanks.
+## Credits
-Credit and copyright by literarydevices.net
+Credit and copyrighted by literarydevices.net, I just scraping and convert it to PDF.
+Thanks